 Karlgaard's efforts at Rice have earned him national recognition.
 In March of 2014 he was recognized by Sports Business Journal as one of their "40 under 40" which annually honors the best and brightest young executives who are shaping the future of the industry.
 He has also been asked to speak at the IMG Intercollegiate Athletics Forum and the Division-1 Athletics Director's Association.

 Karlgaard came to Rice from Stanford University where he served as senior associate athletics director for development.
 Prior to Stanford, Karlgaard was athletics director at Oberlin College from 2005 to 2011.

 A 1996 graduate of Stanford University with a bachelor's degree in history, Karlgaard was a four-year letter winner in track and field for the Cardinal.
 He returned to Stanford in 1998 as an assistant to Vin Lananna, his former coach.
-While on staff, Karlgaard helped guide the men's track and field squad to the NCAA Division-I outdoor title, its first since 1934.
+Karlgaard left Stanford in 2000 to pursue a doctoral degree at the University of Minnesota, where he also served as an assistant coach of men's cross country and track and field.
+Karlgaard received his Ph.D. in educational policy and administration in 2005.

 Karlgaard his wife, Jill, and their three sons, Charlie (9), twins Lucas and Daniel (who celebrated their first birthdays in August) and dog Fleener make their home in Houston.